CENG501-Projects/CENG501-Fall2024/GencGuney/Readme.md

 To address this, the paper introduces ZODE, a novel OOD detection method that uses a diverse set of pre-trained models known as a model zoo.
 Unlike traditional methods, which use a single pre-trained model, ZODE chooses models dynamically based on each test sample.
 The sample-aware model selection allows for more robust and accurate OOD detection.
 ZODE normalizes detection scores into p-values and adjusts thresholds using the Benjamini-Hochberg procedure, resulting in a high true positive rate (TPR) for in-distribution samples while reducing false positives.
 Theoretical analysis demonstrates ZODE's ability to maintain TPR while asymptotically decreasing false positive rates (FPR) as the model zoo grows.

 Comprehensive experiments on [CIFAR10](https://www.cs.toronto.edu/~kriz/cifar.html) and [ImageNet](https://www.image-net.org/download.php) datasets demonstrate ZODE's effectiveness by achieving a 65.40% improvement in FPR on CIFAR10 and a 37.25% improvement on ImageNet compared to the best baselines.
-The paper emphasizes how ZODE leverages the strengths of multiple models to overcome the weaknesses of single-model detectors.However, the method requires significant storage and computational resources, which could be mitigated through distributed computing.
+The paper emphasizes how ZODE leverages the strengths of multiple models to overcome the weaknesses of single-model detectors.
+However, the method requires significant storage and computational resources, which could be mitigated through distributed computing.

 In summary, ZODE offers a novel, statistically grounded approach to OOD detection that combines theoretical guarantees with state-of-the-art empirical performance, making it a significant advancement in the field.